My-Wine-Cellar/winecellar-webapp/README.md

 $ cd winecellarwebapp
 $ ./gradlew bootRun
 ```
-You can then access here: http://localhost:8080/
+> Access here: http://localhost:8080/ <br/> You can then login as user or admin, both use password for...password

 ## Contribution
 > Feel free!
 I'm trying to setup issues and project boards as best I can as it helps me remain focused when I'm working.
 Contact info is below.